BrianAronson/Health-Wealth-PSID/README.md

 </p>

 # Overview
 This repository was written in 2018-2020.
-It examines the relationship between health and wealth using the Panel Study of Income Dynamics.
-It contributes to three interrelated projects, all of which examine how the relationship between health and wealth is mediated by one's race, asset allocation, and socio-economic strata with longitudinal modeling approaches (e.g. fixed effects models, mixed effects/growth models).
-The majority of the current scripts in the `Code` folder; however, focus specifically on how differences in household finances mediates black-white health disparities.
+It examine how differences in household finances mediates black-white health disparities with data from the Panel Study of Income Dynamics.
+In particular, it uses longitudinal modeling approaches to examine how one's finances, demographics, and socio-economic contribute to their future health (e.g. fixed effects models, mixed effects/growth models).
+It also contains preliminary analyses for examining how one's financial allocation, demographics, and socio-economic contribute to their future health across varying social strata (wealth percentiles).

 # Usage
 This repository was built only for personal use, so it requires a few steps for migrating to a new computer.
 New users must first: